 - We have 4.8 of 5 stars from Gartner Peer Insights

-- Our Net Promoter Score is 69 (A measure of customer loyalty; 50+ is deemed “excellent”)
+- Our Net Promoter Score is 69 (A measure of client loyalty; 50+ is deemed “excellent”)

-- Nearly all SMA customers remain on our OpCon platform
+- Nearly all SMA clients remain on our OpCon platform

 Our commitment to ensuring our partners find the solution they need is unwavering.
 One need only look at how we helped TruWest Credit Union.